 Before I list the genes, let me explain a bit about what the statistics mean.

-First, a genome-wide study (GWAS) is going to show the more common variants that are linked to a phenotype.
+First, a genome-wide study (GWAS) is going to show the more common variants linked to a phenotype.
 This type of study usually won’t include mutations that may be important but are only found in a small percentage of the population.
 Recent serology studies are showing that most people who have the virus are asymptomatic.
 If 94% (NY numbers announce by Cuomo) to 99% of people are asymptomatic[ref], rare genetic variants may be really important here, especially when it comes to younger people who have COVID-19 symptoms.

 The research lists the ORs (odds ratios) for the variants.

-Finally, I also wanted to point out that there were 1,028 individuals included in the genome-wide association analysis.
+Finally, I also want to point out that only 1,028 individuals were included in the genome-wide association analysis.
 That is a much smaller sample size than is usually included in GWAS studies due to only having the genetic data for that number of SARS-CoV2 patients.

 More genetic studies will come out on this topic.
-And there will likely be different genetic variants that are shown to be important.
+And different genetic variants are likely to be important.
 So please don’t take this as the ‘final word’ on this topic.
 Generally, the variants that pop up in a genome-wide association study (GWAS) point to the genetic pathways that are important, rather than specific SNPs.

 One last note: this study was done on UK biobank participants (mostly Caucasian population).
 It is likely that different genetic variants will be important for different population groups.